BAY OF ISLANDS – OCEAN ACTIVITIES AND MARINE ADVENTURES

 The Bay of Islands is an enclave of more than 140 subtropical islands off the coast of New Zealand’s upper North Island.
 A three and a half-hour drive or 35-minute flight north of Auckland, the area is a tourist paradise.
 Unspoilt beaches, water sports, marine wildlife, history and Maori cultural artefacts beckon the visitor.
 The islands lie between Cape Brett and Purerua Peninsula and include the boutique towns of Opua, Paihia, and Kerikeri.
 In addition, there is the 19th-century whaling port of Russell.
 Here you can still find remnants along the waterfront of the days when Russell was New Zealand’s first colonial capital.
 With such diversity and beauty to offer, the Bay of Islands is a goldmine of amazing things to see and do.

 Things to do in the Bay of Islands

 There is a passenger ferry service between Paihia and Russell, and you can also take a vehicle ferry to Russell from Opua.
 You will find plenty to explore.
 For instance, there are many beautiful river and seaside walking tracks in the area.
-Along these routes, you can view the iconic mighty Kauri tree in its own pristine subtropical environment.
-In addition, you will find natural landscapes, scenic ocean views and stunning waterfalls to please the eyes.
+Along these routes, you can view the iconic mighty Kauri tree in its pristine subtropical environment.
+Also, you will find natural landscapes, scenic ocean views and stunning waterfalls to please the eyes.
 The Bay of Islands is the perfect getaway, whether you are looking for adventure, sightseeing or just relaxation.
 Enjoy the best of the Bay of Islands on our activity-packed day tour from Auckland.

 Island hopping in the Bay: from marine wildlife to camping adventures